 There’s fat in fruit, not much, but it’s still there.

 Essentially fat-free is what I’m going for.
-Then almost fat-free, when I need perhaps a tablespoon per 4 servings to emulsify a recipe (to make stuff stick together).
+Then almost fat-free, when I need perhaps a tablespoon per 4 servings to emulsify the ingredients (to make stuff blend together).

 I’m going back and forth between fat-free and not fat-free.
 Or fat-free and fatty.
 That’s my life and my choice.